bruno-orengo/Game-of-Life/README.md

 `Rate of new generations:` Rate in which new generations will be created; measured in seconds.\
 `Number of generations to be stable:` Sets the amount of generations in which the program will stop if the population remains the same.\
 `Limit generations:` Sets wheter or not to set a max number of generations.\
-`Max number of generations:` Sets the max number of generations if the previous option was 'y'.
+`Max number of generations:` Sets the max number of generations if the answer to the previous option was 'y'.

 ## Example